CoolAid48/CoolClubBot/README.md

-My personal brainchild that I wanted to share with the public!

-Basic Discord Bot for the CoolAid Community Discord Server :D
+Welcome to my personal brainchild that I wanted to share with the public!
+I made a basic Discord Bot for the Community Discord Server in discord.js...
+Shoutout to Under Ctrl and MrJAwesome for the basic tutorials